energywebfoundation/origin/packages/exchange/README.md

 Where

-- `deviceType` - describes the the type of the device for e.g using I-REC types
+- `deviceType` - describes the type of the device for e.g. using I-REC types
-- `location` - describes the location of the the device for e.g can be multi-level like Country->Region->Province
+- `location` - describes the location of the the device for e.g. can be multi-level like Country->Region->Province
-- `deviceVintage` - describes the vintage of the device for e.g the start year of the device operation
+- `deviceVintage` - describes the vintage of the device for e.g. the start year of the device operation

 For a producing device all fields are mandatory.